Xilophor/lethal-network-api-docs/docs/variables/usage.md

 To make a new network variable, there are two pieces of information required: the `identifier` and the `type` of the variable.

-`TData` is the type of messages, which can be any serializable type.
+`TData` is the data type of the message, which can be any serializable type - practically any type.
 Examples of serializable types are:

 - `string`
 - `int`
 - `Vector3`
 - `Color`

-You can also add `[Serializable]` before a class to mark it as serializable.

 :::tip NOTE
 This identifier will be shared between all instances of network variables in the mod.